Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Storability

 \section{Storability}

-In this section, we introduce a relation among integer partitions which we call storability.
-We use it to describe the interactions between integer partitions of a generic Jordan form of a representation in a canonically Jordan recoverable category.
+In this section, we introduce a relation among integer partitions, which we call \emph{storability}, that corresponds to certain interlacing behaviors.
+We introduce diagonal transformations on $n$-tuples of integer partitions, which underlie the behaviors of the generic Jordan form data under the action of the reflection functors.
+Later on, in \cref{s:operationsCJR}, we will use it to define operators on additive subcategories that preserve Jordan recoverability and canonical Jordan recoverability, under certain assumptions.
+These are relevant tools to prove \cref{maintheorem}.